KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/prices.md

 **pricescashout bettxid**

-The `pricescashout` method can be used to cash out the bet referred by "bettxid".
-At the moment this method is executed, the user's equity should be positive, the bet should be open and not be rekt already.
+The `pricescashout` method can be used to cash out the `bettxid` bet.
+At the moment this method is executed, the user's equity must be positive and the bet must be open and not rekt.

 ### Arguments